chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 #### [3] Injecting service without constructor injection

-Constructor injection is the ideal way to inject dependency in a class as it is conventional, very descriptive and readable and also it makes the intention very clear that _the code will not work if those dependencies are not provided_.
+Constructor injection is the ideal way to inject dependency in a class as it is conventional, very descriptive and readable.
+Also it makes the intention very clear that _the code will not function if those dependencies are not provided_.

 But there can be cases, where one might need to get a service instance by explicit injection.
 This can be achieved by asking for an instance directly from `IServiceProvider`.
 This IServiceProvider itself can be injected through dependency injection.
 See code below